TritonDataCenter/sdc-cnapi/docs/static.md

 # Heartbeats

-Each compute node is populated with services which allow the headnode to monitor usage and interact with the compute nodes in general.
-One of these is the "heartbeater" agent, its responsibility is to periodically emit server and zone information to AMQP.
-CNAPI is connects to AMQP and listens for these heartbeat messages from all servers.
-It uses the periodic action of these heartbeats to determine whether a compute node is up.
+Each server is populated with services which allow the headnode to monitor usage and interact with the compute nodes in general.
+One of these is the `cn-agent` agent, its responsibility is to execute tasks on the server in addition to periodically posting server usage and information to the headnode.
+CNAPI in turn uses these heartbeat events to determine whether a compute node is running.

-If a compute node is not setup (and therefore has no agents besides ur), CNAPI uses the frequency of the sysinfo messages sent by Ur.
+If a compute node is not setup (and therefore has no agents besides Ur), CNAPI uses the frequency of the sysinfo messages sent by Ur.

+Server status, stored in the `status` property on `/server` entries, is calculated based on the time of the last received heartbeat (corresponding to the `last_heartbeat` property) and can hold the values "running" or "unknown".
+These heartbeat requests originate on the `cn-agent` running on each setup compute node.
+Every time a CNAPI instance receives a heartbeat message from a compute node, it refreshes a timeout corresponding to 2x the heartbeat period.
+If a heartbeat is not received again before this timeout expires, the server is marked as having `status` "uknown".

 # Resetting to Factory Defaults